-- Rolex - This company has headquarters in Geneva and sells high quality watches.
+- Rolex - This company has headquarters in Geneva and sells high-quality watches.
 It is the biggest seller of luxury watches in the world.

-- Clive Christian perfume, cost $232,645 - The bottle is cut glass crystal and has a five carat diamond adorning it and a collar made of 18 carat gold.
+- Clive Christian perfume ($12,721 in 2021) - The No.1 Imperial Majesty is cut glass crystal with a collar made of 18-carat gold.

-- Fridge, cost $15,729 - This is adorned with 7,000 Swarovski crystals and was made by Gorenje.
+- Fridge ($15,729 in 2013) - This is a limited-edition refrigerator adorned with 7,000 Swarovski crystals and was made by Gorenje.

 - Man's shirt ($44,740 in 2013) - Made by Eton, a Swedish shirt maker, featured a one-off shirt made from Egyptian cotton and has colored diamonds sold at Harrods.